hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 - nfs: insecure compared to samba, fast to setup on linux

-## text utilities
+## Text utilities

-1. awk
+1\. awk

-does some of the same functions like grep with regex.
+Does some of the same functions like grep with regex.
 Additionally it can:
 - manipulate tabular or csv data
 - target columns in files.
 You can add it to your grep pipe to filter the columns/lines you want
 - sum a column or filter numeric values.
 This example shows all attached block devices that are 100 Gb or more